bitquery/graphql-docs/docs/Schema/stellar/addressStats.md

 Stellar AddressStats API helps you get information on Addresses in the network.
 Below are the fields in the API:

+Address statistics aggregate a Stellar account's lifetime activity: transaction counts, sent and received amounts across XLM and issued assets, fee totals, and active-day metrics.
+These are useful for compliance profiling, anchor due diligence, and building account summary pages for explorers or institutional dashboards.

 ```